ShathaAjjaj/KNN/README.md

 ## 🧠 Model Explanation

-KNN is a non-parametric method that classifies new points based on the majority label of their k-nearest neighbors in the training data.
+KNN is a supervised machine learning algorithm used for classification (and sometimes regression).

+It works based on similarity — it looks at the K closest data points in the training set and uses majority voting to assign a label.

+📌 Key Ideas:

+It doesn't learn from training data explicitly (it's lazy learning).

+It uses a distance metric (like Euclidean distance) to find the closest neighbors.

+It is simple and intuitive, but can be slow on large datasets.

 ## ✅ Benefits